ArduPilot/ardupilot_wiki/common/source/docs/common-flight-controller-io.rst

 CAN
 ---

-:ref:`CAN <common-canbus-setup-advanced>` bus is provided on many autopilots for use with :ref:`UAVCAN <common-uavcan-setup-advanced>` peripherals.
-ESCs, GPS/Compass, Rangefinders, and many other peripherals and sensors are being added to the list of available UAVCAN devices everyday.
+:ref:`CAN <common-canbus-setup-advanced>` bus is provided on many autopilots for use with :ref:`DroneCAN <common-uavcan-setup-advanced>` peripherals.
+ESCs, GPS/Compass, Rangefinders, and many other peripherals and sensors are being added to the list of available DroneCAN devices everyday.
 CAN provides a robust method of communicating with peripherals with data integrity, even with long leads.

 Signals